 Grace to you!

-Addressing his disciples after a rich man asked the question about what to do to inherit the kingdom of God, Jesus stated a shocking truth.
+Addressing his disciples after a noble rich man asked the question about what to do to inherit God's kingdom, the Lord stated one of those shocking truths.
+It would be wonderful if we paid attention to those words.

-This is more than shocking and to the apostles, it was dispiriting.
-They couldn’t pretend all was well; hence they replied: “If this is the case, then who can be saved?”
-To which Jesus replied, “For man it is impossible but not for God, for with God all things are possible.”
+This is shocking, and to the apostles, it was dispiriting.
+They couldn't pretend all was well; hence they replied: "If this is the case, then who can be saved?"
+The Lord replied, "For man, it is impossible but not for God, for with God all things are possible."

-Why is it going to be hard or very difficult (duskolos)—to use a more close-in-meaning concept employed by Jesus in the original Greek text—for the wealthy to enter God’s kingdom?
+Let us return to the fundamental question of today's reflection.
+Why is it going to be hard or very difficult (duskolos—the original Greek word used in the text) for the wealthy to enter God’s kingdom?
 I have a few suggestions for our meditations.

-First, anything we possess that we don’t need is a distraction from God’s plan in our life.
-Hanging on to those things could make serving God and being of service to one another very difficult.
-Those things can cost us heaven.
+First, anything we possess that we don’t need is a distraction.
+Hanging on to those things could make serving God and being of service to one another more difficult.
+Those things are a distraction to heavenly glory.

-Third, amassing wealth we don’t need has a way of increasing our love for ourselves.
-Another name for it is selfishness or egocentricism that could lead to narcissism.
-A narcissist hardly has a space for another person.
-He hardly has space for God either.
-Self-absorption is heaven’s repulsion.
+Third, amassing wealth that we don't need has a way of increasing our love for ourselves.
+Another name for it is self-centeredness, which could lead to narcissism.
+A narcissist hardly has space for another person, not even God; and, such a person barely could make it to heaven.
+Self-absorption is heaven's repulsion.

-Fourth, riches in the sense of what we don’t need are to our spiritual life what excess fat is to our body.
+Fourth, riches, in the sense of what we don't need, are to our spiritual life what excess fat is to our body.
 The imbalance of excess fat could be alluded to the spiritual imbalance which could occur.
-What we don’t need causes us anxiety and we end up spending the time we should use for more edifying things trying to protect them.
+Many times, what we don't need opens the door to anxiety.
+When we keep more than is necessary, we also spend more valuable time maintaining or protecting it.
+It can distract us from the divine path.
+In contrast, we could use that time and energy on more important things.

-Five, the danger of hoarding is higher too.
-Hoarding isn’t simply about cluttered homes or cars; it could also be about cluttered minds and foggy spirit.
-Constant worries about how the stock market is doing or how our home is maintained; always calculating how to manage our properties, or securities, or our shares, etc., because they are more than we can handle with a sense of balance, can be spiritually suffocating.
-Such is a hazard on heaven’s path.
+Fifth, the danger of hoarding is greater too.
+Hoarding isn't simply about a cluttered home, office, or car; it could also be about cluttered minds and foggy spirit.
+Constant worries about how the stock market is doing or maintaining our homes, which are beyond what we can manage, can be unnecessarily stressful.
+Also, the difficulty of managing our properties, securities, or our shares, etc., when they are more than we can reasonably handle, can be spiritually suffocating.
+Such is a hazard on heaven's path.
+We need fresh air coming from having less than more.
 Sometimes, less is better than more.
+Here is a suggestion: if it is too much to manage and causes you unnecessary anxiety and sleepless nights, downsize.

-Six, if our heart is so attached to wealth, the temptation of a false god of “what I have” and a false sense of identity that “I am worth my bank accounts” is high.
-The danger is God is placed secondary and our neighbor’s dignity and relevance wouldn’t even have a chance.
-Hence, Jesus stated that just as it is difficult for the camel to pass through the eye of a needle, so it would be for the rich to enter God’s kingdom.
-(I would reflect on new insights into the meaning of this “eye of a needle” saying of Jesus tomorrow).
+Sixth, attachment to wealth has a lot to do with the worldly.
+If our heart is so attached to wealth, the temptation of a false god of "what I have" and a false sense of identity that "I am worth my bank accounts" is high.
+The danger is that God is placed second.
+It's self-destructive, too, because it makes one think less of one's true dignity as a person.
+Also, a true appreciation of our neighbor's dignity and relevance wouldn't even have a chance.
+The Lord stated that just as it is difficult for the camel to pass through the eye of a needle, it would be for the rich to enter God's kingdom.
+(I will reflect on new insights into the meaning of this "eye of a needle" line of Jesus in the second reflection coming up shortly).

 In the meantime, if it is that difficult, though not impossible, for the rich to enter God’s kingdom, what are we expected to do?

-Here is my simple spiritual advice: Whatever we have that we don’t need belongs to somebody else.
-For example, are there pairs of shoes, or clothes in your closet you haven’t used in years?
-It’s about time to gift them to someone who would use them.
-We would be doing ourselves great spiritual favor if we declutter.
+Here is my simple spiritual advice: Whatever we have that we don't need belongs to somebody else.
+For example, are there pairs of shoes or clothes in your closet you haven't used in years?
+Are there books or pieces of furniture, etc., in your basement or in storage that are rusting away?
+It's about time to gift them to someone who can use them.
+We will be doing ourselves a tremendous spiritual favor if we declutter.

 Being rich isn’t bad.
 It’s actually good.
 But not using our wealth for needs is a spiritual barrier.
 We don’t need that barrier.